-- Converts source database information into THL. - Provides a queue to store or process data, for both ingesting and generating THL data. - Converts THL data into a target database format to apply into a target data store.
+- Converts source database information (MySQL binary log, Oracle data) into THL. - Provides a queue to store or process data, for both ingesting and generating THL data. - Converts THL data into a target database format to apply into a target data store.